 Stephen Howard is a local partner in White & Case's Asia Debt Finance and Restructuring practice based in Hong Kong.
 Stephen joined our Hong Kong team from our London office in 2016, bringing with him an extensive track record from our London practice and on cross-border financings from having worked with our EMEA and New York offices for many years.

-Stephen has experience across a broad range of issues in bank finance, with particular emphasis on leveraged-buyout financing work, cross-border acquisition financing, and combined bank/bond structures.
-He has significant experience advising banks, other finance providers, private equity houses, and corporate borrowers.
+Stephen has experience across a broad range of issues in international acquisition and leveraged finance, with particular emphasis on debt finance transactions, direct lending, and combined bank/bond structures.
+Stephen works closely with the Firm's capital markets group with a focus on high yield financing transactions.
+He has significant experience advising banks, alternative finance and capital providers, private equity houses, and corporate borrowers.

-Stephen has also completed senior secondments to the execution legal desks for the leveraged finance teams at both Deutsche Bank (2009-2010) and Nomura International (2013-2014).
+Stephen's experience also includes secondments to the senior execution legal desks for the London-based leveraged finance teams to both Deutsche Bank (2009-2010) and Nomura International (2013-2014).

 Stephen has been recognized as a Rising Star for Hong Kong Banking & Finance by Legal 500.

 Advised Bank of China Limited, Macau Branch as lender and agent in respect of a HK$234 million super-senior revolving credit financing and Deutsche Bank as sole global coordinator and left lead bookrunner for US$1.2 billion dual-tranche senior secured notes, and Bank of China Limited, Macau Branch as senior secured creditor and agent with respect to the collateral and intercreditor arrangements in connection with the refinancing of Studio City Company's existing indebtedness.
 At the time of closing, the transaction was the largest high-yield corporate bond issuance in Asia for 2016 and is one of the first transactions in the Asian market comprising a pari passu bank/bond platform with super-senior credit facilities.